NBISweden/ngi-nbis-epigenomics-hands-on/docs/content/tutorials/methylationSeq/Seq_Tutorial.rst

 ``nf-core/methylseq`` is a bioinformatics analysis pipeline used for BS-seq data.
 It pre-processes raw data from fastq inputs, aligns the reads and performs extensive quality-control.
-For the full documentation, please see `here <https://nf-co.re/methylseq/4.1.0>`_ For a tutorial about the basics of Nextflows and launching of nf-core pipelines in HPC, please see `here <https://ngi-nbis-epigenomics-hands-on.readthedocs.io/en/latest/content/tutorials/nextflow/nextflow.html>`_.
+For the full documentation, please see `here <https://nf-co.re/methylseq/4.1.0>`_.
+For a tutorial about the basics of Nextflows and launching of nf-core pipelines in HPC, please see `here <https://ngi-nbis-epigenomics-hands-on.readthedocs.io/en/latest/content/tutorials/nextflow/nextflow.html>`_.

 Exit ``RStudio`` or an ``R`` session by typing ``q()``.
 You are now back in the command line of your interactive node.
-Copy each of the commands below in this command line to execute a process.
+Copy each of the commands below into this command line to execute a process.

 Change directory to the course directory.